Tuesday, September 24, 2024

 Mom drove me around the neighborhood in our Dodge Caravan so that I could trick-or-treat.
 Wanting to document the trip, I took along our large camcorder and made a few shots out the passenger window.
 Street lamps and objects in the car's headlights occasionally light up the shadowy video, though it remains pretty dark throughout.
 However, I captured a fairly good shot of the front of one neighborhood home, with its warm jack-o-lantern faces, yellow porch light, and softly glowing windows.

-By the time we returned home, an episode of Matlock was playing on TV.
-My sister had come home as well, and we sat by the fireplace in the living room.
+By the time we returned home, an episode of Matlock ("The Star," which pays tribute to horror films of old) was playing on TV.
+My sister had come home as well, and we sat by the fireplace in the living room, examining our bags of sweet Halloween loot.

 As an eighth grader, it was one of the last times I trick-or-treated for myself.
 I enjoyed the holiday in my own introverted way, though it was a far cry from the excitement of earlier times, such as Halloween 1982 when I dressed as the Incredible Hulk.
 But now I experience the excitement of Halloween in a different way—as a father.
 As the leaves pile up and the nights grow chilly, I anticipate walking my sons along the streets of our neighborhood and up to those warmly-lit front porches.